alt44s/alts-Ambience-Framework/README.md

   `Season_Winter`: Plays in winter.

+  `DisableByDefault`: Disables the sound from playing by default.
+Can be switched on in the mod settings.

 **Note:** When using multiple tags in the `<customTags>` field, the selection works on an OR basis.
 This means that the sound will be eligible for playback if any one of the specified tags (e.g., `Weather_Rain` OR `Time_Night`) is present.
 However, you must specify at least one tag in the `<customTags>` field; otherwise, the sound will not play.
 The sound does not require all tags to be present, only one of the specified tags is needed for the sound to be selected.

 ## Mod Settings